henleyb/henleyb/README.md

 ### Hi, I'm a developer based in Manchester, UK.

-##### My main experience is with HTML, CSS (SCSS), JavaScript, React, Angular, Node, C#, Java and T-SQL.
+##### My main experience is with JavaScript, React, NextJS, Angular, Playwright and Cypress.

-:coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee::coffee:
+:coffee:

 <!--
 **henleyb/henleyb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.